 For many in my culture, when we’re asked “How’s life?”, a frequent response is “Busy!”
 Maybe it’s just me—but I find that my spirituality has compounded that reluctance to say no. After all, who wants to say no to something God might be putting in our paths?

-That weekend’s little debacle, which left me exhausted and, well, resentful, left me mulling over the reasons I overcommit.
+That weekend’s little debacle, which left me exhausted and, well, resentful, had me mulling over the reasons I overcommit.

 Heard of FOMO—Fear Of Missing Out?
 Well, I’ve got FOHO: Fear of Hurting Others.
 My inability to say no frequently stems from my fear.
 I fear others’ disapproval or hurting their feelings when I reject them.
 I fear not doing the right thing or missing an opportunity from God.
 I fear my life and contributions being insignificant.